 Conversely, in a negative social context, alcohol can exacerbate conflicts and lead to aggressive behavior.
 Individuals who are already experiencing stress or anger may become more volatile when drunk, resulting in arguments and physical altercations.

-Health Risks of Excessive Drinking
+The Real Health Risks of Drinking Too Much

 Short-term risks of excessive drinking include accidents, injuries, alcohol poisoning, and impaired judgment.
 These risks can have immediate and severe consequences, including legal issues and physical harm.